 Leadership styles play a crucial role in team building.
 The team leader needs to adapt style according to:

-- the maturity of team and team members
+- the maturity of team and team members, and

 - the stage of team development

-Both models — Tuckman’s Stages of Group Development and Situational Leadership— guide the leader through this journey.
-They help us to choose an appropriate leadership style; one that supports the team develop.
-Accordingly, it is crucial for the leader to understand the type of influence that will help move the team forward.
+Both models — Tuckman’s stages of group development and Hersey and Blanchard’s situational leadership — guide the team leader through this journey.
+They help us to choose an appropriate leadership style.
+One that supports the team develop.
+Accordingly, it is crucial for the team leader to understand the type of influence that will help move the team forward.
 Indeed using the wrong type of control can be ineffective or damaging to team development.

 Leaders think.
 They think because they are leaders.
 They are leaders because they think. – Paul Parker

 How you lead and manage your team determines the measure of success you create.
-But remember this: the situation in which you and your team functions influences the approach you adopt.
+But remember, the situation in which you and your team functions should influence the approach you adopt.

 Ken Blanchard is an American author and management expert.
 His book The One Minute Manager (co-authored with Spencer Johnson) has sold over 13 million copies worldwide.
 In the 1960s Blanchard co-developed the Situational Leadership theory and model with Paul Hersey.
 He founded the Ken Blanchard Companies, Inc. in 1979.

 Paul Hersey is a behavioral scientist, author and management expert best known for developing Situational Leadership theory with Ken Blanchard.
 He is professor of Leadership Studies at Nova Southeastern University and established the Center for Leadership Studies, which provides training and development in leadership, in the 1960s.
 Creative Commons image courtesy Dan4th Nicholas.